andrius-siup/gym-app/README.md

 * [Markup Validation Service](https://validator.w3.org/) - used for tested html code.
 * [CSS validation service](https://jigsaw.w3.org/css-validator/) - used for tested css code.
 * [Responsive Design](http://ami.responsivedesign.is/#) - checked website responsive.
+* [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) - used for testing and found new ideas, it's like in sandbox.

 # Testing